Trekking peaks of Nepal

 "One man's prudence is another man's poison."
 Tilman

 Thankfully the standard of guiding in Nepal is improving.
-If booking a guided trek then the minimum qualification you should accept is the NMA advanced course.
+If booking a guided climb then the minimum qualification you should accept is the NMA advanced course.
 Ask the trekking company about this.
-In my opinion the NMA basic course is NOT enough.
+However, in my opinion the NMA basic course is NOT enough.

 Now in 2016 onwards there is a group of actual internationally recognized UIAGM/IFMGA qualified mountain guides, trained in Nepal.
-Therefore REAL mountain guides, a long time coming but this is what Nepal needs.
+Therefore REAL mountain guides, and these are the best, most highly trained guides.
 I have a page on all the various job roles of trekking and climbing staff, there are a surprising number of jobs.

 If climbing with a good guide then harnesses and ropes will be used on every one of the peaks below, whether for crevasse danger or steep slopes.